 This activity starts from a strong base: it builds on work under AMEP Phase 1 to introduce the ideas behind an agreed valuation code and deals with a subject familiar to the current team; there is a single obvious partner (the Financial Regulation Commission); and it aims at instituting well accepted international practice.
 All activities have been implemented as planned up to delivery of a draft MONVAL code to a multi-agency working group.
 Once reactions have been received from this working group, there will be further options for dissemination and training.
 AMEP 2 has been able to deploy the best available international expertise and has identified capable local consultants.
 The working group covers relevant Ministries and professional associations under the leadership of the main partner and has taken ownership of the process and product.
-AMEP 2's relationship with FRC, and the momentum of the activity, has survived a significant change of senior personnel at the FRC, which points to the continuity of policy implementation in state agencies and strong relationships the parties have built.
+AMEP 2's relationship with FRC, and the momentum of the activity, has survived a significant change of senior personnel at the FRC, which points to the strong relationships it has built.